ru-petrovi4/Ssz.Utils/ThirdParties/EPPlus/readme.txt

 .NET Core will have this property set to false, and .Net 3.5 and .Net 4 version will have this property set to true for backward compatibility reasons.
 This property can also be set via the appsettings.json file in .Net Core or the app.config file.
 See sample project for examples!

-.NET Core uses a preview of System.DrawingCore.Common, so be aware of that.
+.NET Core uses a preview of System.Drawing.Common, so be aware of that.
 We will update it as Microsoft releases newer versions.
-System.DrawingCore.Common requires libgdiplus to be installed on non-Windows operating systems.
+System.Drawing.Common requires libgdiplus to be installed on non-Windows operating systems.
 Use your favorite package manager to install it.
 For example: